mtanghu/LEAP/README.md

-# Additive-Attention-Is-Not-All-You-Need-
+# Additive Attention Is Not All You Need?
-Additive Attention described by Wu et al. (2021) adapted for causal language modeling.
-This is a curiosity project about linear attention which preliminary seems to imply that maybe additive attention doesn't quite work for causal language modeling
+This curiostiy project adapts Additive Attention described by Wu et al. (2021) for causal language modeling.
+This repo will show some preliminary experiments which explore linear attention and how maybe additive attention doesn't quite work that well for causal language modeling